279789/C-Compiler-Extracting-Functions/README.md

 #### b) Reflect:

-* How does the external function encapsulate the syscall?
+* How does the external function encapsulate the syscall? *The external function has to be declared and could than be used in main.*
 * Why is this more maintainable?
+It's better for maintenence, because you are able find errors faster.
+Also practical for using the same functions for different problems.

 ---